Add To Favorites

 Build bridges and friendships!
 Plan and construct a bridge with this constructive lesson that’s inspired by a Maya Angelou book set in Paris.

-Research bridges around the world and in your area.
+Students research bridges around the world and in their neighborhood.
 Look for the Parisian architecture (and friendship overtures) shown in Reneé Marie of France, for example.
 Identify oblique, arch, suspension, cable, and covered bridges.
 Locate them on maps.

 Make half a bridge.
-With Crayola Markers, sketch your vision for one side of a bridge that includes a representation of or sign about: a. a fear you would like to overcome b. a favorite activity c. a favorite person or possession d. something you dislike.
+With Crayola Markers, students sketch one side of a bridge that includes a representation of or sign about: a. a fear to overcome b. a favorite activity c. a favorite person or possession d. something disliked.

-After your sketch is complete, use Crayola Model Magic and drinking straws (cut them with Crayola Scissors into any size you need) to construct your bridge half.
+After completing the sketch, students use Crayola Model Magic and drinking straws (cut them with Crayola Scissors)to construct the bridge half.
 Model Magic that is fresh from the pack sticks to itself.

-Find a partner.
-Collaborate with a classmate to figure out how to connect the space between your bridge halves.
+Students collaborate with a classmate to figure out how to connect the space between the bridge halves.
 Sketch the span first, erasing to make any needed changes.
-Be inventive and include one common bond that you have with your partner.
+Be inventive and include one common bond with a partner.

-Create the span you designed.
-You may want to place your construction on cardboard for stability.
+Create the completed bridge span.
+Place the construction on cardboard for stability.
 Cut posterboard sections or signs and decorate them with markers.
 Place them on the bridge.
-Air-dry your bridge overnight.
+Air-dry the bridge overnight.

-With your partner, explain to your classmates each other’s bridge section and the common bonds you discovered during your construction.
+Students explain to their classmates each other’s bridge section and the common bonds they discovered during the construction.